Android986player/freemp3-lite/README.md

 A (handmade) MP3 Album Downloader app/website thing running as a single file.

 <h1>Explanation</h1>
-The way this works is the "download" button is linked to a folder in Google Drive
+the cover art acts like a button containing a google drive link

 <h1>Installation</h1>
 How to install: Download the "index.html" file